ateleshev/go-json/README.md

 This project is a work in progress.
-Don't use it.

 [Documentation](http://godoc.org/github.com/garyburd/json)